Haim's New Album 'Something To Tell You' Revels in Pop-Rock Reverie

-The band knows what works for them – R&B girl-group influenced harmonies with a perpetual, Fleetwood Mac-worshipping classic rock sensibility – and what really comes through on album two is how much they’ve grown into those assets.
-The harmonies are fuller, the musicianship more accomplished (listen to Danielle shredding at any point and you’ll know what I mean), and it sounds especially cool because three-part harmonising placed alongside guitar solos in this way is a rare treat in mainstream music.
-Some will be disappointed at the lack of pop tracks that leap out at you on first listen as on Days Are Gone (though Haim show us that they’ve still got the stuff to write a rager on “Little of Your Love,” if you were in any sort of doubt), but Something To Tell You is a more cohesive, slow burn of a record than their first, and will benefit from repeated listens to its whole, rather than to its singles.
+The band knows what works for them—R&B girl-group influenced harmonies with a perpetual, Fleetwood Mac-worshipping classic rock sensibility—and what really comes through on album two is how much they’ve grown into those assets.
+The harmonies are fuller, the musicianship more accomplished (listen to Danielle shredding at any point and you’ll know what I mean), and it sounds especially cool because three-part harmonizing placed alongside guitar solos in this way is a rare treat in mainstream music.
+Some will be disappointed at the lack of pop tracks that leap out at you on first listen as on Days Are Gone (though Haim show us that they’ve still got the stuff to write a rager on «Little of Your Love,» if you were in any sort of doubt), but Something To Tell You is a more cohesive, slow burn of a record than their first, and will benefit from repeated listens to its whole, rather than to its singles.

 Videos by VICE